 Nuremberg's Christmas Market of Sister Cities

 On the square just north of the Christkindlesmarkt, the Christmas Market of Sister Cities adds some international flair.
-With a wide range of indigenous arts and crafts, stalls from Nuremberg's sister cities Antalya (Turkey), Atlanta (USA), Kharkiv (Ukraine), Gera (Thuringia), Glasgow (Scotland), Kavala (Greece), Krakow (Poland), Nice (France), Prague (Czech Republic), San Carlos (Nicaragua), Shenzhen (China), Skopje (Macedonia) and the French region of Limousin as well as the partner communities Bar (Montenegro), Brasov/Kronstadt (Rumania), Kalkudah (Sri Lanka), Klausen+Montan (Italy) und Verona (Italy) take visitors on a journey around the world.
+With a wide range of indigenous arts and crafts, stalls from Nuremberg's sister cities Antalya (Turkey), Cordoba (Spain), Kharkiv (Ukraine), Glasgow (Scotland), Hadera (Israel), Kavala (Greece), Nice (France), Prague (Czech Republic), San Carlos (Nicaragua), Shenzhen (China), Skopje (North Macedonia) and Venice (Italy) as well as the partner communities Bar (Montenegro), Brasov/Kronstadt (Rumania), Gera (Thuringia), Kalkudah (Sri Lanka), Klausen+Montan (Italy), Nablus (Palestine), Santiago (Cuba), Verona (Italy), Corrèze from the region of Limousin (France) and Aného (Togo) take visitors on a journey around the world.

 The stall managed by the Department for International Relations invites you to taste the "Sister City Mulled Wine" or choose from a selection of Nuremberg books and Christmas goods.
 All proceeds of the sale will fund charity projects and institutions in the sister cities.